marciofrayze/rackstep/README.md

 RackStep is developed and tested with Ruby 3.3.1.
 The only hard dependency is Rack itself, but there are a few recommended gems:
-- puma: fast rack-compatible server that can be used for production.
+- [puma](https://github.com/puma/puma): fast rack-compatible server that can be used for production.
-- simplecov: a simple way to generate statistics about your unit tests coverage.
+- [simplecov](https://github.com/simplecov-ruby/simplecov): a simple way to generate statistics about your tests coverage.

 ## How to use RackStep